BZX79 voltage regulator diodes

 The BZX79 series is a family of low voltage regulator diode.
 The diode is made in axial-lead DO-35 glass package.
-Regulating voltages varies from 2.4V to 75V with a total power dissipation maximum of 500 mW.
+Regulating voltages varies from 2.4 V to 75 V with a total power dissipation maximum of 500 mW.

 In some datasheets, the series is labelled as zener diode, but this is not always the case as the series relies on avalanche breakdown for higher voltage.

 The BZT52 series is a good surface-mount equivalent for the BZT79 series.

 Applications

 Diodes in the BZX79 series are used as voltage references or low-voltage stabilizers.